Skip to main content

 Column: Column refers to the data stored in a specific column in a data extension.
 Description is the fourth column.

 Rowset: A rowset contains one or more collections of data from rows.
-If you want to use data from multiple rows in your email, it is a rowset.
+If you want to use data from multiple rows in your email, it’s a rowset.

-RowCount: RowCount is used to return multiple rows in a rowset.
+RowCount: The RowCount function returns the number of rows in a rowset.

 Ordered Rows: Ordered rows are used to return a specific number of rows in a rowset.